makersacademy/airport_challenge/README.md

 My first step was to work through the user stories, isolate the objects and messages the program required, and put them in a table.

 I then worked through the table step-by-step, aiming to write the whole program using TDD - first running a feature test in IRB, then writing a failing unit test in RSpec, then writing the Classes and Methods to pass the test, before moving on to the next set of failing tests.
-There were a few times when my code was passing the feature test, but not the unit test - on these occasions I had to refactor the unit tests to make sure everything was working and passing (I'm hoping this will improve as I learn RSpec syntax and how to analyse the stack trace more thoroughly).
+There were a few times when my code was passing the feature test, but not the unit test - on these occasions I had to refactor the unit tests to make sure everything was working and passing (I'm hoping this will improve as I learn RSpec syntax more thoroughly).

 I aimed to write all the unit tests using mocks and stubs to ensure my tests were isolated within classes.